Russell B. Long: Legislative accomplishments

 During his time in the Senate, Long was a strong champion of certain tax breaks for businesses.
 He once said, "I have become convinced you're going to have to have capital if you're going to have capitalism."
 On the other hand, he was aware of some of the political ramifications of "tax reform" and stated that it simply meant, "Don't tax you, don't tax me, tax that fellow behind the tree!"

 Long was legendary for achieving his legislative priorities by attaching small, yet significant, amendments to tax bills.
 In 1966, at the request of then-National Football League Commissioner Pete Rozelle, Long and Representative Hale Boggs used their influence to pass legislation that allowed for the merger of the American Football League and the National Football League (NFL), a provision that Long inserted into a tax bill.
 Without the legislation, the merger would have been prohibited by anti-trust laws governing monopolies.
-In exchange for ensuring the passage of the legislation, Long and Boggs requested for Rozelle to award the next NFL expansion franchise to New Orleans.
+In exchange for ensuring the passage of the legislation, Long and Boggs requested that Rozelle award the next NFL expansion franchise to New Orleans.
 Rozelle complied, and Long and Boggs joined Rozelle in announcing on November 1, 1966, that New Orleans had obtained the New Orleans Saints.

 In 1972, Long singlehandedly created the United States District Court for the Middle District of Louisiana, comprising the nine parishes surrounding Baton Rouge.
 In a House-passed tax bill to allow a marine from Thibodaux to keep an excess federal payment of $547 that he received on active duty, Long added "that Section 98 of Title 28 of the United States Code is amended as 'Louisiana is divided into three judicial districts to be known as the Eastern, Middle and Western Districts of Louisiana.'"